 |17.||Panasonic TZ100||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the X100F has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.